Late Little Prayers at the Lorelei Rock. Reckless Rhine Skippers in Distress

 On the Facebook page ‘Frisian Americans‘, the question popped up regarding the role certain Frisians played in the Whiskey Rebellion in Pennsylvania in 1794.
 We checked, and the short answer is: none.
 The Whiskey Rebellion was a revolt of the so-called Pennsylvania Dutch farmers resisting the taxation of whiskey.
 It was crushed — without iceContinue reading “From Patriot to Insurgent: John Fries and the First Tax Rebellions”

-Joan of Arc, an Inspiration for Land Wursten
+Joan of Arc, an Inspiration for Land Wursten Too

-To the End Where It All Began: the Ribbon-Like Town of Ribe
+To the End Where It All Began: The Ribbon-Like Town of Ribe

 Let’s go to the omega.
 To the end of the Frisia Coast Trail.
 To Ribe in southern Jutland, Denmark.
 The oldest town in Scandinavia.
 A town located on the banks of the Ribe Å. A modest river that flows out into the Wadden Sea stoically slow, opposite the islands of Fanø and Mandø.
-Ribe startedContinue reading “To the End Where It All Began: the Ribbon-Like Town of Ribe”
+Ribe startedContinue reading “To the End Where It All Began: The Ribbon-Like Town of Ribe”

 Dissolute Elisabeth and Her Devil